Jakob Larson was going to be the death of me.

 He pushed up the sleeve of my T-shirt with his other hand, callused fingers roughing over my skin, raising goose bumps in their wake, stopping only when he revealed the tattoo on my upper arm.
 It was a stylized AC-130 gunship flying in front of a skull.

 “Yes.”
 Demonstrating one of the skills I learned when I was in, I wrenched my arm up and around, breaking his hold on me.
 “And if you ever grab me like that again, I’ll call in a favor and have a Maverick dropped on your house.”

-His pale blue eyes rose to mine, glinting like chips of ice in the low light.
-“That’s a big ass bomb.”
+His pale blue eyes rose to mine, glinting like frost in the overhead light.
+“That’s a big-ass bomb.”

-“I don’t fuck around,” I said, holding his gaze.
+“I don’t fuck around,” I said, a hint of warning in my tone.
 “You want your ice or what?”

-In answer, he reached out and snagged it from me.
+In answer, he snagged it from me.
 “Air Force?”